netj/3x/docs/tutorial.md

 ## FAQ

-Q. What if my experiment does not fit into ExpKit's condition/program/measure structure?
+Q. What if my experiment does not fit into 3X's condition/program/measure structure?
 : This can happen for more complex types of experiments.
 If you have multiple steps that may have dependencies between them, and have different parameters

 to produce  programs and/or data that have dependencies between them.
-ExpKit really focuses on flat experiments that have a clear input and output.
+3X really focuses on flat experiments that have a clear input and output.